GRANTS

 A vibrant and resilient Rotorua for all.

-Application Closing Date | Rotorua Trust Board Meeting |
+Application Due Date | Board Meeting |

-30 September 2023 | 27 October 2023 |
+Monday, 30 September 2024 | Friday, 25 October 2024 |

-31 October 2023 | 24 November 2023 |
+Thursday, 31 October 2024 | Friday, 29 November 2024 |

-The decision to approve or decline a funding application lies with Trustees, who meet every month (apart from January) to consider each grant request and the accompanying funding recommendation.
+The decision to approve or decline a funding application lies with the Trustees, who meet every month (apart from January) to consider each grant request and the accompanying funding recommendation.
 Trustees will generally only consider one application from an organisation over a 12-month period.

 All applications are reviewed by our Grants Advisor, Megan Romanes, who will prepare funding recommendations for consideration by Trustees.
 Megan will contact most applicants before she develops her final recommendation.